layabox/layaair-doc/English/LayaAir_AS3/3D/examples/bulletShoot/readme.md

 Therefore, in this case, the bullet, as a collision initiator, needs to add two components of the rigid body and the collider, and the cube box can only be added to the collider.

 3. **Script triggered: ** When the engine determines that collision initiator and the receiver overlap, it queries whether there is a script component in the 3D model.
 If there is, it will trigger different methods of the script according to the different phases of the collision, similar to issuing various collision events, To implement a different callback method.
-These methods include triggering methods when the collision of the collision device, triggering method frame by frame when the collision device is overlapped, and triggering method when the collision device separates.
+These methods include triggering methods when the collision of the collision device, triggering method frame by frame when the collision device is overlapped, and triggering method when the collision device separate.

 4. **Collider size settings：** From the 1.7.12 version of the engine, the size of the collider can also be set up.
 Sometimes, the collider is larger than or smaller than the 3D model for collision detection.
 Therefore, in Untiy, the size of the collider can be modified according to the need.